Intervue/Data-structures-algorithms-for-interviews/README.md

 value to be at the top of the tree with min edge length (or path to be traversed) and min at bottom with max edge or path to be traversed to minimize work.
 - Min cost spanning tree and shortest path problems are two different things.
 In shortest path a source will be given and we will have to reach the target in the shortest path possible given weight of each edge.
 In case of min cost spanning tree we have to construct a graph with min weight possible connecting ALL the nodes.
 Therefore priority of the algo varies
+- In greedy method, to min or max something (different methods), we can be greedy about something to solve the algo, and bring in cases which can defy out method.
+One of them will work.

 # Topic0: Programming Questions